Gift card recipient flow

 - Pick a denomination from the variant picker.

-- Optionally check Send as a gift to someone else.
+- Optionally check Send as a gift.

 - Fill in recipient email, name, message, and send-on date.